 Deep fried cauliflower used to be one of my favorite childhood meals and I still love it to this day.
 Personally, I’m a real meat lover, but from time to time I feel like it’s time to prepare a meatless lunch or dinner.
 When such a day comes, fried cauliflower often wins 🙂

-My preferred way of serving this dish is with a side of buttery boiled potatoes and tartar sauce.
+My preferred way of serving deep fried cauliflower is with a side of buttery boiled potatoes and tartar sauce.
 Baked potatoes or French fries would make up for a great side too, but since the cauliflower is already fried, I prefer to use a non-fried side dish.
 Enough of the intro, let’s start cooking.

 Deep Fried Cauliflower Ingredients: